 They may see Americans as initially gregarious but difficult to get to know in a deeper context.
 A friend in China is someone to whom you feel deeply obligated and for whom you will do favors when necessary.
 This translates into business, where the Chinese will try to forge relationships and connections, known as guanxi.
 Trust is essential before doing business.
 Colleagues tend to socialize together as part of relationship building and business entertainment is lavish.
 Americans, on the other hand, tend to keep work and personal life separate.

-6. Chinese in urban areas are used to a lack of personal space
+6. Life in China vs life in America – Chinese in urban areas are used to a lack of personal space

 Cities are densely populated, polluted and crowded, especially on public transport.
 Americans are more accustomed to physical space and will become territorial if they feel crowded, snapping at people who push in line and staking out little kingdoms for themselves, whether it’s their car, desk or aeroplane seat.